oaklandgit/goboom-engine/README.md

 # JUICINESS

+- Different planet textures (e.g. Rocky, gaseous, watery, earthlike)
 - Game starts with instructions on objective and how to land
 - Each scene starts with an intro to its solar system
-- Planets orbit their star (as opposed to just gliing across the screen)
 - Mini map of the full solar system
-- Docking sound
 - Animate touching down tutorial
 - Artificial satellites
-- Different planet textures (e.g. Rocky, gaseous, watery, earthlike)
 - worm holes (teleportation)
 - more levels